The complex hyperbolic form as a Weil-Petersson form: Moduli space of singular Euclidean metrics on a sphere

 The local system $F$ has a close relation with the metric $g$ given in (\ref{eq:sp-metric}).
 Following~\cite[\S~2]{Deligne_1986mo}, we review some facts about $\rH^*(X,F)$, the cohomology groups on $X$ with coefficients in $F$, which are needed for the definition of the complex hyperbolic form.

-Firstly, by using the combinatorial description of $\rH^*(X,F)$, we can calculate that the Euler characteristics $\chi(X,F)$ equals $2-n$.
-Moreover, since $0 < \alpha_k < 1$, $\rH^*(X,F)$ vanishes except for the first cohomology group.
+Firstly, as a result of the combinatorial description of $\rH^*(X,F)$, the Euler characteristics $\chi(X,F)$ is equal to $2-n$.
+Moreover, since $\sigma_k \ne 1$, $\rH^*(X,F)$ vanishes except for the first cohomology group, c.f.~\cite[Proposition~(2.3.1)]{Deligne_1986mo}.
 Thus, we know that

 Meanwhile, we can also view $\rH^1(X,F)$ as a smooth de Rham cohomology group, i.e.\ treating elements of $\rH^1(X,F)$ as the de Rham cohomology classes of $1$-forms valued in $F$.
 Let $\rH^i_c(X,F)$ be the $F$-valued de Rham cohomology group with compact supports, which is also nonvanishing for $i=1$ alone.
-Our assumptions on the monodromy enable us to show the following isomorphism, c.f.~\cite[Proposition (2.6.1)]{Deligne_1986mo},
+Since $\sigma_k \ne 1$, we can show the following isomorphism, c.f.~\cite[Proposition (2.6.1)]{Deligne_1986mo},